 mother or father treats it like a sin, and their 'prodigy' grows

 up never feeling good enough or lovable, just for being himself.

 along generation to generation, which is why so many talented young

 people are urged (often against their will) to echo the parent's

 career choice or take over the family business, even if they have

 no natural ability in that arena, or passionate desire to follow

 a parent's path.

-Depression in teens and young
+Depression in teenagers and

-to a parent's expectations, if they have wishes and dreams that
+up to a parent's expectations, if they have wishes and dreams that

 aren't congruent with Father's or Mother's.
 Hence, pleasing one's